THE BEGINNER KIT

 1. First make a slip knot.

 2. Wrap working yarn around hook (called "yarn over" in written patterns) and pull through the loop on your hook.
-This is a chain.
+This is a single chain stitch.

-3. Make a total of X chains (aka do #2 X times).
+3. Make a total of 80 chains.
 Try to make the chains all look the same size as you go.
 If you make a chain that you don't like, just pull your working yarn a little to undo the stitch and try again.
-When you have X chains that you are happy with, cut your working yarn and pull it through the loop on your hook to make a knot.
+When you have 80 chains that you are happy with, cut your working yarn and pull it through the loop on your hook to make a knot.

 How to Make a Square Piece of Fabric